Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## Document Type Detection: The Foundation of Intelligent Extraction

 The cornerstone of the system is its ability to recognize different document types.
-This isn't simply a classification task—it's about understanding the fundamental structure and organization of information.
+This isn't simply a classification task; it's about understanding the fundamental structure and organization of information.

 The code implements a sophisticated detection system that distinguishes between: